magnusgit1/quiz-game/README.md

 --- A quiz-game application website where you can create accounts, test your quiz-skills, and store scores in a leaderboard.

---- Tech-stack: React.js w/JS, CSS, HTML, Python w/Django, postgreSQL.
+--- Tech-stack: React.js w/JS & CSS, Python w/Django, postgreSQL.

 ## How to use